 The fleetingness of the everyday

 My work is about the fleetingness of the everyday and the idea that only the extraordinary seems to attract our attention.
 I temporize, to dwell on the things and moments we cannot remember and the things we appropriate, to keep memories alive.
-In my work I focus on small everyday things that you never look at.
-Slices of bread, a bush in the garden.
-My son’s toys.
-Call it meditation or silence.
-Art is my freedom.
-I do it all for myself and that is a luxury.

 I am co-founder of Dutch Independent Art Book Publishers (DIABP), founded in 2016.
 It is a collective of independent publishers of art and photo books.
 We are present at international trade fairs in London, Paris, Berlin, New York and Tokyo, among others.